synshop/rtfm/docs/admins/Caddy and TLS certs.md

 ### Variations on Caddyfile entries

-Step 3 above can have other options to support self signed certs and IPv6 hosts.
+Step 3 above in "Configure Caddy" can have other options to support self signed certs and IPv6 hosts (or both!).

 #### Self signed cert